David Benaron

 David A. Benaron (November 21, 1958 – July 19, 2025) was an American physician, biomedical researcher, and technology entrepreneur.
 He served as a professor of pediatrics at the Stanford University School of Medicine and was known for contributions to medical optical imaging, wearable health technology, and related biomedical innovations.

 Education

 Benaron studied biochemistry at the University of California, Davis.
 He attended the Harvard–MIT Health Sciences and Technology program, earning his medical degree from Harvard Medical School.
-He later completed fellowships in physiology at the National Institutes of Health, in biophysics at the University of Pennsylvania, and in neonatal intensive care at Stanford Medical School.
+He completed his Pediatric Residency at the University of Pennsylvania, Children's Hospital of Philadelphia and Fellowship in neonatal intensive care at Stanford Medical School.

 Academic career

 Benaron joined the faculty of Stanford’s Division of Neonatal and Developmental Medicine in 1989.
 He worked on optical imaging methods, including early in vivo imaging of infection in collaboration with colleagues at Stanford.
 He remained at Stanford until 2002 and continued as a consulting professor until 2016.